crysttt/crysttt.github.io/README.md

-# crysttt.github.io
+# Yay Parking
-Placeholder site for Yay Parking until we set up remote hosting
+Placeholder site for Yay Parking until we set up remote hosting.
+Users can rent out their car spaces and also book car spaces.